bill-auger/av-caster/Builds/Packaging/README.md

 * update 'path' in Builds/Packaging/_service
 * add to Builds/Packaging/debian.changelog
 * update '%changelog' date and version in Builds/Packaging/av-caster.spec
-* add any new dependencies to 'depends' and/or 'makedepends' in Builds/Packaging/PKGBUILD
+* add any new 'depends' and/or 'makedepends' in Builds/Packaging/PKGBUILD
-* add any new dependencies to 'Build-Depends' in Builds/Packaging/av-caster.dsc
+* add any new 'Build-Depends' in Builds/Packaging/av-caster.dsc
 * add any new 'BuildRequires' or 'Requires' , package '%files' , or steps/hooks to Builds/Packaging/av-caster.spec
 * add any new package files , or build steps to Builds/Packaging/debian.rules
 * commit any of the above changed files to the build server